 - 4. Auditory system: Responsible for the sense of hearing. - 5.
 Olfactory system: Responsible for the sense of smell. - 6.
-Gustatory system: Responsible for the sense of taste.^{11,15,17}
+Gustatory system: Responsible for the sense of taste.

-In case of any dysfunction in sensory processing, there is a limitation in the individual's participation in occupations and basic daily activities.28
+In case of any dysfunction in sensory processing, there is a limitation in the individual's participation in occupations and basic daily activities.

 The introduction of a preterm neonate into the NICU addresses its medical needs.
-However, its placement in an environment with a multitude of intense, uncontrolled stimuli, alongside sensorv medical interventions causing discomfort. has selfconsequences for the neonate's regulation.29 In the incubator, the preterm neonate is exposed to an atypical multisensory experience that does not resemble the typical intrauterine environment of the third trimester of pregnancy.
-Due to the preterm neonate's confinement in the limited space of the incubator and the systematic absence of parental caregiving figures, appropriate opportunities for sensory movement and physical contact and suitable stimulation of vestibular and somatosensory receptors are not provided.
-Additionally, the preterm neonate experiences negative sensory experiences in its tactile system when exposed to necessary medical techniques such as frequent blood sampling and catheterization.30 The noisy environment of the NICU seems to overstimulate the visual and auditory systems of the preterm neonate.
-Continuous machine noises combined with intense and irregular lighting and the environmental sounds distorted by the walls of the incubator are associated with symptoms of physiological deregulation such as tachycardia or bradycardia, apnea, reduced oxygenation, high blood pressure. and intracranial pressure, as well as hearing loss.31 This imbalance between positive and negative sensory experiences hinders the neurobiological process of cortical processing of sensory stimuli, leading to sensory overload and immediate disruption of the neonate's biological cycles.32
+However, its placement in an environment with a multitude of intense, uncontrolled sensorv stimuli, alongside medical interventions causing discomfort. has the selfconsequences for neonate's regulation.
+In the incubator, the preterm neonate is exposed to an atypical multisensory experience that does not resemble the typical intrauterine environment of the third trimester of pregnancy.
+Due to the preterm neonate's confinement in the limited space of the incubator and the systematic absence of parental caregiving figures, appropriate sensory opportunities for movement and physical contact and suitable stimulation of vestibular and somatosensory receptors are not provided.
+Additionally, the neonate experiences preterm negative sensory experiences in its tactile system when exposed to necessary medical techniques such frequent blood sampling and as catheterization.
+The noisy environment of the NICU seems to overstimulate the visual and auditory systems of the preterm neonate.
+Continuous machine noises combined with intense and irregular lighting and the environmental sounds distorted by the walls of the incubator are associated with symptoms of physiological deregulation such as tachycardia or bradycardia, apnea, reduced oxygenation, high blood pressure, and intracranial pressure, as well as hearing loss.
+This imbalance between positive and negative sensory experiences hinders the neurobiological process of cortical processing of sensory stimuli, leading to sensory overload and immediate disruption of the neonate's biological cycles.

-The implementation of an intervention program oriented towards the SI of the preterm neonate aims to reduce sensory overload while exposing it to developmentally appropriate sensory experiences to enhance its self-regulation and organization.^{11,15,17} Creating stable and predictable sensory experiences will allow the preterm neonate to develop adaptive responses to environmental demands, maintaining the balance between cycles of wakefulness-sleep, nutrition, and rest-activity.
-At the same time, the SI intervention improves the mental health of the preterm neonate, reducing behaviors of anxietv and intense stress, while strengthening the bond with the caregiving parent.27 Indicatively, the following SI strategies are proposed:
+The implementation of an intervention program oriented towards the SI of the preterm neonate aims to reduce sensory overload while exposing it to developmentally appropriate sensory experiences to enhance its self-regulation and organization.
+Creating stable and predictable sensory experiences will allow the preterm neonate to develop adaptive responses to environmental demands, maintaining the balance between cycles of wakefulness-sleep, nutrition, and rest-activity.
+At the same time, the SI intervention improves the mental health of the preterm neonate, reducing behaviors of anxiety and intense stress. while strengthening the bond with the caregiving strategies are proposed: